 Digital printing is perfect for on-demand printing, and small-scale, personal projects.
-The process involves sending your print file as a digital image directly from a computer to a printer.
+The process involves sending your print file as a digital image directly from a computer to an all-in-one photo printer.
 This can be an inkjet or laser printer, or even a thermal printer with special paper or printing wax.
 Digital printing does not require the high costs or complex setup process of offset printing, as there are no plates involved.
 As such, digital printing offers a much shorter turnaround.
 Depending on the size of your print job, with digital printing you can expect a finished product to be delivered on the same day.
 This approach is especially useful when only a small number of photographs are being printed.
 Digital printing allows for low volume printing at a much cheaper rate.

 If you’re looking for industrial scale printing, digital is not the way to go, as it will rack up huge costs.
 However, if you’re printing a small number of images, and want to print a variety of photos, it’s the best option for you.
 Printing holiday photos, professional portfolios, or a selection of different images?
 Digital is the method you need.

 As you know, producing the perfect photo doesn’t end at the shoot, or even the edit.
 Quality is ultimately won or lost when it comes to print.
 But you have the knowledge you need to help you print effectively.